-Remove the water from the toilet bowl.
-You can scoop the water out with a disposable cup or container.
+First, turn off the water supply.
+Find the water valve — it should be on the wall behind your toilet — and make sure it’s closed.
+Turning the water off will help prevent accidental overflow.
+Once the valve is safely closed, empty the toilet bowl.
+You can use a disposable cup or container to scoop out the water.
 Coffee cans, milk cartons and empty cans work well too.
 Leave enough water in the bowl to cover the plunger.

-Fish the toy out of the drain.
-If you can see the toy, but can’t get a grip with your hands, try hooking it with a bent coat hanger or other hooked objects.
-Pull with a slow, even motion to retrieve the toy.
+If you can see the toy, but can’t get a grip with your hands, try using a bent coat hanger or another hooked object to latch onto the toy.
+Pull with a slow, even motion to get the toy out.
 It may take several attempts.
-Likewise, you may be able to remove the toy by making a slip knot in a string and looping it around a leg or other extension on the toy.
+Likewise, you may be able to remove the toy by creating a slip knot in a string and looping it around a leg or other extension on the toy.

-Use an auger or snake.
-Insert the end of the auger into the toilet and begin twisting.
-This may allow you to recover the toy, or it may dislodge it and send it down the drain.
-If the auger catches on the surface of the toy, slowly retrieve it by removing the auger.
+Before you try this method, empty the rest of the water from the toilet, including the tank.
+Then insert the end of the auger into the toilet and begin twisting.
+This method may allow you to recover the toy, or it may dislodge it and send it down the drain.
+If the auger catches on the surface of the toy, slowly remove the auger to retrieve the toy.